Module 1

 Six to eight weeks?

-James, I'm recommending we suspend TalentScreen AI effective immediately.
+James, I'm recommending we suspend TalentScreen AI.
+Effective immediately.
 I'll draft the formal recommendation for Helen and the CFO today.

 I know.
-But Article 99 allows fines up to EUR 15 million or 3% of global annual turnover.
+But Article 99 allows fines up to EUR 15 million or 3% of global turnover.
 NovaTech's turnover was EUR 340 million.
 Three percent is EUR 10.2 million.

 That's the maximum.
 No regulator is going to fine us EUR 10 million for a recruitment tool.